test-action-felix-pelaez/clair-scan-action/README.md

 This project is far from being perfect, so any help is always welcome.
 Please, review our [CONTRIBUTING](CONTRIBUTING.md) file to know how to get involved.

+## Issues and support

+Reporting a bug is also a way of contributing, so you can review our [CONTRIBUTING](CONTRIBUTING.md) guide to know how to create a ticket or get help.

 ---

 ## Licensing info